jimchen2000/Medicine/Immunology/Immune Cells/Macrophage.md

 9. Releasing **Metalloproteases**
    → Cleaving proteins in the extracellular matrix
 10. Expressing **CD14**
+    → Activation of macrophages
+    - a surface receptor for lipopolysaccharides LPS
+    - Gram-negative bacteria → systemic macrophage activation

 ## Granuloma formation
 ![[Screenshot 2023-09-05 at 12.44.55.png]]